-- 1. For children with conditioned backwardness of a remedial nature special classes in normal schools are needed - 2.
-Individualizing instruction and individual attention are needed for these children.

-- 3. Ensuring adequate drill and practice every day after teaching a concept. - 4.
-Use of A.V. aids model and charts are to be excessively used to concretise instruction for the slow learners. - 5.
+- 1. For children with conditioned backwardness of a remedial nature, special classes in normal schools are needed - 2.
+Individualizing instruction and individual attention are needed for these children - 3.
+Ensuring adequate drill and practice every day after teaching a concept - 4.
+Use of A.V. aids, model and charts are to be excessively used to concretize instruction for the slow learners - 5.
 Teachers should be sympathetic and provide for activities that build self confidence through success - 6.
-Physical defects if any found in slow learners are to be removed with medical assistance.
+Physical defects, if any found in slow learners are to be removed with medical assistance.
 If there is any sensory defects it should be minimized through appropriate training arranged for with the help of medical and paramedical personnel. - 7.
-Teacher should have the knowledge of social cultural background of the slow learners as they greatly influence ones interest attitudes, habits, ambitions adjustment etc. This knowledge will help the teachers to advise for parental education and procure parental cooperation

-An enriched environment through proper preschool education will help to reduce incidence of conditioned backwardness in schools
+Teacher should have the knowledge of social cultural background of the slow learners as they greatly influence ones interest attitudes, habits, ambitions, adjustment etc. This knowledge will help the teachers to advise for parental education and procure parental cooperation - 8.
+An enriched environment through proper preschool education will help to reduce incidence of conditioned backwardness in schools.

-5.11.
+7.10.
 MENTALLY RETARDED

-The American association of Mental Deficiency in its manual on terminology defines mental retardations as "subaverage general intellectual functioning which originated during the development period and is associated with impairment in adoptive behaviour".
-This subaverage intellectual functioning group includes all individual whose performance on suitable objective tests of general intellectual ability is more than one standard deviation below the population mean.
+The American association of Mental Deficiency in its manual on terminology defines mental retardation as "sub average general intellectual functioning which originated during the development period and is associated with impairment in adoptive behaviour".
+This sub average intellectual functioning group includes all individual whose performance on suitable objective tests of general intellectual ability is more than one standard deviation below the population mean.
 This definition gives emphasis on:

 - a.
-Symptoms and not the etiology - b. coexistence of deficit in both adoptive behaviour and general intellectual functioning i.
-Social incompetence (inherent inability for managing themselves)
+Symptoms and not the etiology - b.
+Coexistence of deficit in both adoptive behaviour and general intellectual functioning